 "Speak your mind," Park suggests.
 "If you do not feel comfortable with something that you want to mention, say it!
 They will respect you more when you speak up."

 This can be difficult to do if you're not a naturally assertive person, but practicing direct communication can improve patient care and make you a better nurse.

 4. Don't tolerate abuse

-"You do not have to take any kind of abuse at work from doctors," says Park, "especially verbal or emotional abuse."
-Burger suggests following the chain of command to report hostile or disrespectful interactions with doctors.
+"You do not have to take any abuse at work from doctors," says Park, "especially verbal or emotional abuse," Burger suggests following the chain of command to report hostile or disrespectful interactions with doctors.

 5. Try the direct approach

 "Many times, the physician is unaware that their antics or interactions are considered difficult," cautions Burger.
 She suggests approaching the doctor privately and pointing out the offending behavior respectfully with clear examples.

 "The more interactions you have with a doctor," begins Park, "the quicker you will build a rapport with them.
 Once you have a rapport with them, the respect will come."